chiwjieren/chiwjieren/README.md

 ## 🛠️ Projects & Adventures

 ### 🔥 Project: Financial Summary Automation
-I developed an automated system that generates and emails daily and monthly financial summaries using Google Sheets and Google Docs.
+-I developed an automated system that generates and emails daily and monthly financial summaries using Google Sheets and Google Docs.
 Because who has time for manual data entry?

 ## 😂 Random Skills